Thank you for reading our post, please rate this article at the end.

 Q: How Old Of A Used Motorhome Should I Buy?

-A: There’s no age limit to the motorhome to buy.
-The most important thing is to check on the condition of the RV.
+A: There’s no age limit to buying a motorhome.
+The most important thing is to check the RV’s condition.

 Q: How long do motorhomes last?

 A: The useful life of an RV is up to 20 years or 200,000 miles.
-However, you can greatly extend the lifespan of your RV through proper maintenance and care.
+However, you can greatly extend your RV’s lifespan with proper maintenance and care.

 Q: What is considered high mileage on a motorhome?

-A: Roughly speaking, used motorhomes with anywhere between 100,000 to 200,000 could be considered high mileage.
+A: Roughly speaking, used motorhomes with anywhere between 100,000 and 200,000 miles could be considered high mileage.
 But depending on how well they’re taken care of, they might be worth it.